ibm-cloud-docs/sap/sap-terraform-create-single-tier.md

 # Creating single-tier virtual private cloud for SAP by using Terraform
 {: #create-terraform-single-tier-vpc-sap}

-Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} VPC infrastructure resources so that you can rapidly build complex, cloud environments.
+Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} VPC infrastructure resources so that you can rapidly build complex, cloud environments. {{site.data.keyword.cloud_notm}} VPC infrastructure consists of SAP certified hardware using Intel Xeon CPUs and additional Intel technologies.
 {: shortdesc}

-Terraform on {{site.data.keyword.cloud_notm}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} solutions.
 For more information about Terraform on {{site.data.keyword.cloud}}, see [Terraform on {{site.data.keyword.cloud_notm}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).

 To create resources with Terraform, you use Terraform configuration files that describe the {{site.data.keyword.cloud_notm}} resources that you need and how you want to configure them.
 Based on your configuration, Terraform creates an execution plan and describes the actions that need to be run to create the resources.
 You can review the execution plan, change it, or run the plan.
-When you change your configuration, Terraform on {{site.data.keyword.cloud_notm}} can determine what changed and create incremental execution plans that you can apply to your existing {{site.data.keyword.cloud}} resources.
+When you change your configuration, Terraform on {{site.data.keyword.cloud_notm}} can determine what changed and create incremental execution plans that you can apply to your existing {{site.data.keyword.cloud_notm}} resources.

 ## Script files
+{: #terraform-single-tier-vpc-sap-files}

 The configuration and script files are provided on the GitHub repository [sap-automated-deployment-scripts/sapsingletiervpc/](https://github.com/IBM-Cloud/sap-automated-deployment-scripts/tree/master/sapsingletiervpc).